PHarshilLadila/typing-speed-master/README.md

 - **Persistent Data** - All your test results are saved for future reference
 - **Fully Responsive** - Optimized for desktop, tablet, and mobile devices
 - **Clean Interface** - Modern, intuitive design for distraction-free typing
-- **Dark/Light Mode** - Choose your preferred theme (if implemented)
+- **Dark/Light Mode** - Choose your preferred theme

 ## 🎯 How It Works

 ### Getting Started

 1. **Visit the Application**
-   - Open the web application in your browser
+   - Open the web application in your browser - https://typingspeedmaster.vercel.app
    - No installation required - runs entirely in your browser

 2. **Sign In (Optional)**